Full Performance, Ludicrously Low Power

 Apollo4 is incredibly power-efficient, and our benchmarks show it.
 Explore our AI benchmark results and learn how replicate them using our open-source benchmark repository.

-Adding AI features to your endpoint solutions is an exercise in tradeoffs - AI is notoriously resource-intensive, consuming prodigous amounts of CPU cycles, memory, and power.
+Adding AI features to your edge solutions is an exercise in tradeoffs - AI is notoriously resource-intensive, consuming prodigous amounts of CPU cycles, memory, and power.
 The TinyML movement is working hard at addressing the first two problems - here at Ambiq we're obssesed with energy efficiency.
 Our hardware and software work together to deliver the best fit to your solution's AI requirements.

 This obsession has resulted in the most power efficient CPU-based inference benchmark results by a large margin.